Bytez-com/docs/julia/Bytez/readme.md

 ## Introduction

 Welcome to the Bytez API documentation!
 This API provides access to various machine learning models for serverless operation.
-Below, you will find examples demonstrating how to interact with the API using our js client library.
+Below, you will find examples demonstrating how to interact with the API.

-## JavaScript Client Library Usage Examples
+## Julia Library Usage Examples

 ## Authentication